-A vision insurance plan may be purchased on its own or in a medical insurance package.
+A vision insurance plan may be purchased on its own or as a component of packaged medical insurance.
 Vision insurance provides you with access to a list of standard benefits that may renew on an annual or two-year cycle.
 Even if you don't use glasses or contacts, it's important to have your eyes checked on a regular basis.
 What's usually covered?